 c.
 Did you make some structural changes to the site recently?

 This happens more often than people think and is usually the last reason people will think for their dip in rankings.
 But in most cases, it can be the most strong possibility.
 You will want to run an audit of your entire site to correct any obvious issues, re-evaluate any content changes you may have made recently, ensure that you are optimizing your internal links and lastly, check that you’ve not messed up with the canonical tag.

 If you learn that a lot of these keywords were for content pages that are article/information oriented and those resources have lost traction in recent times, there’s a chance that Google might favor some of the more recently written articles on the topic.
 It can be a sound tactic to keep updating old well-ranked articles from time to time and sometimes, maybe even consider hiding the date from your posts.
 Google does show the date in some search rankings snippets and imagine you have an article showing 2009 and others show 2015, a prospective searcher is more likely to click the 2015 article and also Google may note the dipping CTRs and push down your website rankings.

 e.
 Website Speed

-Google has prioritized user experience over other factors and so they decided to take site speed into account for determining ranking positions.
-Here is a detailed view on how load times can affect Google Rankings.
+Google has prioritized user experience over other factors and so, they decided to take site speed into account for determining ranking positions.
+Here is a detailed view of how load times can affect Google Rankings.